 Reviewers

-Lead Researcher: Dr Sandra Galvin, HRB-Trials Methodology Research Network, NUI Galway.
+Lead Researcher: Dr Sandra Galvin, HRB-Trials Methodology Research Network, University of Galway.

-Journalist Advisor: Dr Claire O’Connell, Contributor, The Irish Times.
+Journalist Advisor: Dr. Claire O’Connell, Journalist, Contributor, The Irish Times.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsAcceptRead More